YurunChen/Graph2Eval/README.md

 Bench is a comprehensive **graph-based LLM benchmarking framework** designed for evaluating and improving Large Language Model (LLM) performance across multiple dimensions.
 This framework combines **Graph-based Retrieval-Augmented Generation** with **automated task generation** and **multi-agent evaluation** to create a robust benchmarking system.

+The framework now includes **Web Agent capabilities** for web-based multi-hop task generation and evaluation, enabling comprehensive testing of LLM performance on real-world web interaction scenarios through the integrated web collection and task generation system in the main framework.

 ---

 ### 🔍 Key Features